Thank you for your interest in submitting an idea for programming content at GeekGirlCon ’20!

 Please read the following important information thoroughly before submitting any of the programming submission forms.
 Also check our Programming FAQ for more information about programming submissions and acceptance.
 Join the GeekGirlCon Contributor Forum on Facebook to connect with others as you plan your programming content.

-We will accept submissions to all forms until Sunday, May 14 at 11:59pm PST.
-We will not accept late submissions under any circumstances whatsoever.
+We will accept submissions to all forms until Thursday, April 30 at 11:59pm PST.
+We will not accept late submissions under any circumstances.

 There are several programming submission forms: